ChavezJuanC/CONTACT_FORM_email/README.md

 Repository Name: CONTACT_FORM_email

 Description:
 This repository, CONTACT_FORM_email, is designed to provide a simple and customizable contact form that can be easily integrated into websites.
-It offers a straightforward way for users to send emails through a website without needing a server-side script.
+It offers a straightforward way for users to send emails through a website.

-Features:

-HTML Form: The repository includes an HTML file that contains the structure of the contact form.
-Users can customize this form to suit their website's design and requirements.

-JavaScript Validation: JavaScript is used to validate the form inputs, ensuring that required fields are filled out and that the email format is correct.

-SMTPJS Integration: The form utilizes SMTPJS, a client-side library for sending emails using JavaScript.
-This means that no backend or server-side script is required to send emails.

-Customizable Parameters: Users can easily adjust parameters such as the sender's email, recipient's email, subject, and message body to tailor the contact form to their needs.

-Easy Integration: Since it's based on HTML, CSS, and JavaScript, the contact form can be integrated into any website with minimal effort.

 How to Use: